NONAN23x/Octaprobe/README.md

 -- -

 ### 🤝 Contributing
-We welcome contributions from the community!
-Here's how you can contribute:
+> We welcome contributions from the community!
+Before you begin, please take a moment to read the [CONTRIBUTING.md](https://github.com/NONAN23x/Octaprobe/blob/main/CONTRIBUTING.md) and [ROADMAP.md](https://github.com/NONAN23x/Octaprobe/blob/main/ROADMAP.md) files in the repository to understand the project's guidelines and future plans.

+After you've read the above documents, here's how you can contribute:

 1. **Fork the Repository**:
     Click the "Fork" button at the top-right corner of this repository to create your own copy.